©

 Guinguette de Rochecorbon: a must for dancers

 Located near the Lulu Parc leisure park, this guinguette invites you to dance the night away!
 Fancy a friendly aperitif?
-Share a delicious fish fry dish and let the music carry you along.
+Share a delicious fish fry and let the music take you away.
+Opening on 2 May

-Oscar & Suzette in Amboise: as close as possible to the Loire
+Oscar & Suzette in Amboise: close to the Loire

-Facing the majestic Château d’Amboise, this guinguette is perfect for enjoying a drink by the royal river.
+Facing the majestic Château d’Amboise, this guinguette is the perfect place to enjoy a drink on the banks of the royal river.
 And for an equally warm atmosphere, make a diversion to Sauvage in Chargé, a place that smacks of conviviality.
+Opening on 1 May

-Here, the show is as much in the plate as before your eyes.
+Here, the show is as much in the food as it is in front of you.
 Take a seat on the terrace and admire the royal fortress of Chinon, separated from you by the peaceful waters of the Vienne.
+Opening on 24 April

 Other nuggets to discover…

-This is just the beginning!
-Touraine is bursting at the seams with guinguettes ready to thrill, dance and savour the moment.
+And that’s just for starters!
+Touraine is bursting with guinguettes ready to thrill, dance and savour the moment.
 So, are you ready for a guinguette tour?

 In a nutshell on the guinguettes in Touraine